EU Action Plan

 - Production of spirits (minimum alcohol content 15 percent by volume)

-There is an absolute prohibition on investments in companies engaged in the prohibited weapons.
+There is an absolute prohibition on investments in companies engaged in the prohibited weapons and in the extraction of oil sand and natural resources from shale (fracking).
+A 5% turnover threshold applies to the production or distribution of tobacco products.
 We also exclude controversial business practices.
 We evaluate these companies on the basis of the «10 Principles» of the UN Global Compact with regard to gross violations of human rights, labour rights, environmentally harmful behaviour and corruption.

 - GANÉ supports World Vision Deutschland e.V.